 Friday, February 21, 7:00 to 10:00 p.m. — ArtSlam@SsAM Dance Event.
 “C’mon!
 Let’s Dance!” is the title of this event which features a Motown Revue, D.J., dancing, and a musical performance by Rev. Aaron Moore.
 Admission is only $5 per person.

-Sunday, 11/24/2019 – Children’s Chapel at 10:30 a.m.
+Sunday, 2/23/2020 – Children’s Chapel at 10:30 a.m.
 Service.
-After the Gospel reading, the children are led to the Children’s Chapel by a crucifer.
-After signing in, there is a devotion and prayer, singing and a special activity.
-Registration materials are on the website and available from the Church Office.
-Here is the planned activity schedule through December (subject to change).
+Every Sunday, after the Gospel reading at the 10:30 a.m. service, the children are led to the Children’s Chapel by a crucifer.
+After signing in, there is a devotion and prayer, singing, snacks, a special activity, and communion (eucharist).
+Once a month or so, the special activity is going back into church to sing the song we have been practicing.
+Registration materials are on this website and available from the Church Office.

 ALL WINTER: Code Purple Ministry.
 SsAM offers its auditorium space to accommodate the homeless community on nights the city declares a Code Purple Alert.
 You are invited to serve on the SsAM hospitality team.

 THIS SPRING: Dinner Groups will form in the spring of 2020.
 If you are interested in being a part of a dinner group, please contact us.

 ONGOING – Food Donations for local food pantries: SsAM gives your non-perishable food items to Lutheran Community Service’s food pantries.
 Please donate as often as you can by placing items in one of the mesh bins in the Narthex and near the 2nd floor elevator.
 We are also collecting plastic bags!